HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The [care-gaps](OperationDefinition-care-gaps.html) operation has an out parameter: **return**.
 In comparison to the return output parameter specified in the [base care-gaps operation], the **return** here returns a Parameters resource that contains zero or more `parameter`, with each `parameter` containing a Bundle resource that conforms to the [DEQM Gaps In Care Bundle Profile].

-Through the requirement analysis of the Gaps in Care Reporting for this ballot, it is determined that existing care-gaps operation in FHIR R4 requires a re-design.
-The plan is to promote the care-gaps operation specified in this guide to the next release of the base FHIR specification.
+Through the requirement analysis of the Gaps in Care Reporting for the STU3 ballot, it is determined that existing care-gaps operation in FHIR R4 requires a re-design.
+The plan is to promote the care-gaps operation specified in this version of the guide to the next release of the base FHIR specification.
 {:.stu-note}

-Figure 2-16 shows an example workflow for running the care-gaps operation against a payer's system for a single patient.
+Figure 2-16 shows an example workflow for running the [care-gaps](OperationDefinition-care-gaps.html) operation against a payer's system for a single patient.
 {% include img-narrow.html img="gic-care-gaps-operation-single-patient.png" caption="Figure 2-16 Care Gaps Operation - Single Patient" %}

-Figure 2-17 shows an example workflow for running the care-gaps operation against a payer's system for a group of patients.
+Figure 2-17 shows an example workflow for running the [care-gaps](OperationDefinition-care-gaps.html) operation against a payer's system for a group of patients.
 {% include img-narrow.html img="gic-care-gaps-operation-group.png" caption="Figure 2-17 Care Gaps Operation - Group of Patients" %}

 #### How to Construct a Gaps in Care Report